ptvan/ptvan.github.io/_posts/2019-09-11-javascript-interactive-streetmap.md

 ### 2. Data cleaning

 The last time I worked with maps, it was on a [larger scale](https://github.com/ptvan/nutria2007) and I didn't have to worry about street addresses.
 Mapping street address to geographical coordinates ("geocoding") can get a little complicated.
 Thankfully, since it's a fairly common problem, there are tons of tools available.
 I naturally gravitated towards R, where there are some excellent packages like [tmap](https://github.com/mtennekes/tmap) and [tmaptools](https://github.com/mtennekes/tmaptools).
 These combined with [OpenStreetMap](https://www.openstreetmap.org)'s API gave me latitudes and longitudes of the houses in a few minutes.
+As I do with all datasets, I also did a bit of [exploratory data analysis](https://github.com/ptvan/python-snippets/blob/master/cozycottage_EDA.ipynb).

 ### 3. This should be easy, no ?